arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 09.23.16
+Taken from the footnotes of War and Peace cause I'm lazy right now:

+> The Cossacks were free peasants living in southern Russia, renowned for their wild behaviour.
+The countess is virtually (and affectionately) calling her a little savage.

 ### 09.22.16
 According to this New Yorker article, "according to a recent CNBC report, seventy per cent of American online-porn access occurs during the